-The High Efficiency Particulate Air, or HEPA, filter, was created to shield scientists from radiation as they developed an atomic bomb during World War II.
-Today these filters are frequently used in hospitals, science labs and even homes.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to shield scientists from radiation as they developed an atomic bomb during World War II.
+Today these filters are often used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the model.
 This rating shows how well a filter can remove pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are dense and can restrict airflow.
-It’s important to touch base with Rolf Griffin Service Experts to verify your heating and cooling system can work with one.
+Because of their high-efficiency filtration abilities, HEPA filters are dense and can restrict airflow.
+It’s important to touch base with Rolf Griffin Service Experts to confirm your heating and cooling system can work with one.

-Media air cleaners are much thicker than common air filters.
+Media air cleaners are denser than regular air filters.
 They’re often four to five times wider—or more.
-This barrier fits closely against your HVAC equipment.
+This barrier fits closely against your HVAC unit.

 These filters stay fresher longer too, usually between three to six months.

-An electrostatic filter uses magnetically charged components to capture.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged substance to capture.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.